TonyMarkham/deepracer-for-dummies/docs/mount_drive.md

 4. In the top-Right corner of the `gparted` window, select the hard drive that you want to mount.
 5. `Right-Click` on the partition that you want to mount and select `information`.
+6. Copy the `UUID` of the partition that you want to mount.
-6. Add this partition to your `git` sub-directory:
+7. Add this partition as your `~/git` sub-directory:

     ```terminal
     UUID=f3e3c791-9bec-410c-bcc6-7e88a2efd226 && \